What parents need to know

-If you can get past the strong language, some amateurish acting, a first-time director (Will Gluck) who's far from sure-handed when it comes to the camera, and cheerleading routines that are clumsily shot and show little pizazz, FIRED UP is actually a fairly clever teen comedy in spots.
+FIRED UP is actually a fairly clever teen comedy in spots.
+That's if you can get past the strong language, some amateurish acting, a first-time director (Will Gluck) who's far from sure-handed when it comes to the camera, and cheerleading routines that are clumsily shot and show little pizazz.
 It's a movie about acting dumb and exhibiting outrageous behavior, but it's always self-aware of its outlandishness.

 D'Agosto and Olsen are consistently adorable and aware of their own ridiculousness, and they have impressive comic timing and delivery.
 Also appealing are supporting actors David Walton, Adhir Kalyan, and John Michael Higgins (in the requisite role of the adult buffoon).
 They're all obviously having fun with their over-the-top performances and the movie's broad tone.
 Fired Up may not be a teen classic, but it has its moments.

 Families can talk about the consequences of the characters' behavior.
 Is there any fall-out from their drinking or obsession with sex in the movie?
 Would there be stronger consequences in the real world?

 How would you describe the filmmakers' attitude toward the boys' behavior?
 What role does Carly play in clarifying that attitude?